We’re here to ensure the health and safety of our campus.

 Building K, Room 171

 Clinics facilitated by the Illinois Department of Public Health.
 Offering First, Second, and Booster shots for Moderna, J&J, and Pfizer.
-Open to the community.
+No appointments are necessary.

 - Friday, December 3, 10 a.m. to 3 p.m.

 - Tuesday, December 7, 10 a.m. to 3 p.m.